jfg956/mysql-server/jfg_brain_dump.md

 - https://github.com/jfg956/mysql-server/blob/mysql-8.4.0/sql/log.cc#L805

 This `use ...` looks redundant with `log_slow_extra_db = ON`, so I removed it.
-It lead to some rabbit-holing, see details in
+It led to some rabbit-holing, see details in
 [Slow Query Log File contains use](#slow-query-log-file-contains-use).

 Update: instead of removing the `use ...`, we could embrace it and always log it.
 This has the advantage of not changing the format of the log, but makes it inconvenient to indicate queries not run in a database (`NoDb`).
 From what I know, there is no way, via a `use` command, to reset the current schema.
-This might be missing, but I will not, at least for now, start developping this feature.
+This might be missing, but I will not, at least for now, start developing this feature.
 The absence of a `use ...` could be a synonym for `NoDb`, but I am not sure I like this.
 Anyhow, I might go down the road of always logging `use ...`, my mind is not